StarRocks/starrocks/docs/en/table_design/Data_distribution.md

 - **Increase the number of buckets when data volume within partitions is significantly increased**

-  When the data volume within partitions becomes significantly larger than before, it is necessary to modify the number of buckets to maintain tablet sizes generally within the range of 1GB to 10GB.
+  When the data volume within partitions becomes significantly larger than before, it is necessary to modify the number of buckets to maintain tablet sizes generally within the range of 1 GB to 10 GB.

 - **Modify the bucketing key to avoid data skew**